Borscht: Ingredients and preparation

-Traditional Ukrainian borscht is typically made from meat or bone stock, sautéed vegetables, and beet sour (i.e., fermented beetroot juice).
-Depending on the recipe, some of these components may be omitted or substituted.

 The stock is typically made by boiling meat, bones, or both.
 Beef, pork or a combination of both are most commonly used, with brisket, ribs, shank and chuck considered to give the most flavorful results, especially if cooked on a high flame.
 Marrow bones are considered best for the bone stock.
 Meat stock is usually cooked for about two hours, whereas bone stock takes four to six hours to prepare.
 Meat and bones are usually removed afterwards and the meat is only added back into the soup about 10–15 minutes before the borscht is done.
 Some recipes call for smoked meats, resulting in a distinctively smoky borscht, while others use poultry or mutton stock.
 Fasting varieties are typically made with fish stock to avoid the use of meat, while purely vegetarian recipes often substitute forest mushroom broth for the stock.

 The vegetables most commonly added to borscht are beetroots, white cabbage, carrots, parsley root, potatoes, onions and tomatoes.
 Some recipes may also call for beans, tart apples, turnip, swede, celeriac, zucchini or bell peppers.
 Parsnip may be used as a substitute for parsley root, and tomato paste is often used as well as or instead of fresh tomatoes.
-Vegetables are usually julienned, except for potatoes and zucchini, which are diced.
-The beetroots may be partially baked before being sprinkled with vinegar or lemon juice to preserve the color and braised separately from other vegetables.

 Onions, carrots, parsley root, turnip and other root vegetables are sautéed (traditionally in animal fat, especially lard or butter) and then mixed with tomatoes or tomato paste.
 Dry beans are boiled separately.
 Potatoes and cabbage are boiled in the stock for about 15 minutes before the precooked vegetables are added.